grofers/web-central-logging/README.md

 ### Request Body
-In case you are not using express as backend or want to do something different with logs, you can easily do that as Logster sends a POST request to provided `url`.
+In case you are not using express as backend or want to do something different with logs, you can easily do that as WebCLS sends a POST request to provided `url`.

 ##### Example
 ```json